cybercom-finland/hacking-great-3/t3-communist-ai/index.md

 ## Compulsory Copyright Notice

 All sound content belongs to their respective copyright holders.
-The concatenated WAV file is meant for academic research / teaching only on the basis or respective
+The concatenated WAV file is meant for academic research / teaching only on the basis of the respective
 [copyright exceptions in the Finnish copyright law](http://www.finlex.fi/fi/laki/ajantasa/1961/19610404#L2P14), American fair use and also noting that the property of a Communist is common.